 Mockingbirds are best known for their ability to mimic other birds.
 By listening to a mockingbird, you often can pick out the songs of many of the other bird species in the area.
 Mockingbirds generally sing each of the songs they are imitating 4 or 5 times.
 They are one of the few songbird species who sings at night, sometimes to the annoyance of people trying to sleep.Hear the vocalizations of the Northern Mockingbird.

-Five states have chosen the Northern Mockingbird as their state bird, and ironically, all are former Confederate states.
+Five states have chosen the Northern Mockingbird as their state bird: Arkansas, Florida, Mississippi, Tennessee, and Texas.
+It used to be the state bird of South Carolina.
 Mockingbirds have a reputation for being feisty, and John James Audubon's painting of them in The Birds of America shows 4 adults at a nest defending against a rattlesnake.
-The song "Listen to the Mockingbird" was used as the theme music for films by the Three Stooges.
+The song "Listen to the Mockingbird" was used as the theme music for the Three Stooges.
 There are four species of mockingbirds on the Galapagos Islands, and they do not mimic other bird species.
 They live where there are few other songbirds to mimic.

 Origin of Names